gittuf/gittuf/docs/cli/gittuf_trust_update-root-threshold.md

 ### Synopsis

-This command allows users to update the threshold of valid signatures required for the root of trust.
+The 'update-root-threshold' command updates the number of signatures required to sign the repository's root of trust.

 ```
 gittuf trust update-root-threshold [flags]